-- Download the latest version from the official website listed below
+- Download the latest version from the official website.

 In order to protect yourself against security vulnerabilities and to ensure that your software is error-free, we recommend you keep your system up to date at all times.

-- Open Acrobat Reader > go to Edit > select Preferences…
+- Open Acrobat Reader, go to Edit and select Preferences…

-- Go to the Security (Enhanced) tab > uncheck the box next to Enable Protected mode at startup > click OK
+- Go to the Security (Enhanced) tab, uncheck the box next to Enable Protected mode at startup, and click OK.

 - Close Acrobat Reader and try to see if this fixed the browser issue.

-- Open the Tools menu in IE > select Manage Add-ons
+- Open the Tools menu in IE and select Manage Add-ons.

-- Select Adobe PDF Reader from the list > choose Enable
+- Select Adobe PDF Reader from the list and choose Enable.

 - Click Close and check to see if it fixed the issue.

-- Select each unused Acrobat Reader versions that you do not used > select Uninstall
+- Select each unused Acrobat Reader versions that you do not use and select Uninstall.

 - Make sure to leave only the Acrobat Reader option that you are currently using.